ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## IBM i language support
 {: #ibmi-language-support}

-The VSI console of an IBM i virtual machine supports English language by default and provides the following additional language support:
+The VSI console of an IBM i VSI supports English language by default and provides the following additional language support:

 - IBM i stock OS images support English (2924) or English DBCS (2984).
-You can install additional secondary languages and  change the primary language on an IBM i virtual machine.
+You can install additional secondary languages and  change the primary language on an IBM i VSI.

 - The VSI console also supports Japanese if it is installed as a primary or secondary language.

     If you select Japanese as the language in the Console Setting dialog before you start the IBM i VSI console, the system does not install the Japanese language.
-Installing Japanese as a primary or secondary language is a separate task that you must perform on an IBM i virtual machine.
+Installing Japanese as a primary or secondary language is a separate task that you must perform on an IBM i VSI.
     {: note}